makkus/freckles/docs/freckles_command.rst

 Locally available adapters
 --------------------------

 Which adapters are available to you locally depends on which additional repositories you specify as 'trusted' in the *freckles* config, and whether you have any custom adapters in ``~/.freckles/adapters``.
-To quickly list all available adapters by executing ``freckles`` with the ``--help`` option:
+To quickly list all available adapters, execute ``freckles`` with the ``--help`` option:

 .. code-block:: console